 The NIHR research infrastructure supports the delivery of complex and innovative clinical trials.Find out more

 The adaptive dose-ranging model

-The TAILoR trial was a non-commercial trial funded by the NIHR.
+The TAILoR trial was a non-commercial trial funded by the Efficacy and Mechanism Evaluation (EME) Programme - an MRC and NIHR partnership.
 It was a phase IIb (2b) multi-centre, randomised, open labelled, dose ranging trial which used an adaptive design.
 This approach allows multiple doses of a drug to be tested simultaneously and is ideal for trials which aim to find the optimum dose of a treatment, which was one of the aims of the TAILoR trial.

 Patients with HIV treated by combination antiretroviral therapy (cART) are at risk of developing side effects such as reduced response to insulin (this is called insulin resistance), abnormal body fat distribution (HIV lipodystrophy) and high cholesterol levels.
 All of these can lead to an increased risk of diabetes and heart attacks with insulin resistance being a key underlying predisposing factor.

 Telmisartan is a drug that is commonly used for the treatment of high blood pressure.
 However, it has also been shown to reduce insulin resistance and improve cardiovascular health in patients that do not have HIV.
 The aim of the TAILoR trial was to find out:

 - Can telmisartan help reduce insulin resistance in HIV-positive patients?

 - What is the optimum dose required to counteract the side effects caused by anti-HIV drugs?